Actindo-AG/Documentation/RetailSuiteWarehousing/Overview/01_General.md

 - Centralized control and management of stock movements and levels
 - Seamless documentation of all stock movements from materials receipt to sale
 - Fully customizable matrix for a flexible allocation of stocks by target channel
-- Stock withdrawal matrix to automate the storage location selection for material withdrawal based on customer-defined criteria
+- Stock withdrawal matrix for an automatic storage location selection based on customer-defined criteria
 - Real-time update and analysis of sales and stock data

 ## Prerequisites

 The following module version or higher are installed:
+- *Warehousing* 2.1.0
-- Order Management 2.11.0
+- *Order Management* 2.11.0

 Additionally, the following plugins must be installed:
 - *Warehouse groups*
 - *Calculation of the range of storage and ordering by range of storage*
 - *Warehouse planning*

 [comment]: <> (Prerequisites schon weg, oder erst in 2.
 Version.
-Plugins-Info in Integration/Warehouse group file)
+Plugins-Info in Integration/Warehouse group file?)

 ## Further information